HariOmChadha/MolBTR/README.md

 <img align='center' src="figs/BT_pipeline.png" width="700">

-The original implementation has been updated to use the augmentations for the molecules to train two models simulaneously using a Barlow Twin approach: [https://arxiv.org/abs/2103.03230].
+The original implementation has been updated to use the augmentations for the molecules to train two models simultaneously using a Barlow Twin approach: [https://arxiv.org/abs/2103.03230].
 The models can then be finetuned to predict the viscosity/thermal conductivity of thermal fluids.

 ## Getting Started